- Dr Stacey Campbell

 - mixed methods research

-Stacey’s current research investigates parental perceptions of early literacy learning and teaching.
+Stacey’s current research investigates children’s literature in early childhood and parental perceptions of early literacy learning and teaching.

-EAB510 Early childhood English, literacies and language 1; EAB534 Early childhood English, literacies and language 2; EAB535 Early childhood English, literacies and language 3; EAN657 Teaching English and literacy in the early years; EAN616 Language , literacies and communication in early childhood; EDB173 Early childhood and primary assessment 1: Summative and diagnostic assessment and 3rd year professional experience.
+EUB109 English, literacies and language 1; EUB202 English, literacies and language 2; EUB304 English, literacies and language 3; EUB007 Understanding reading difficulties; EAN616 Language , literacies and communication in early childhood.

 Stacey has been a teacher and director in NSW primary schools and early childhood contexts for over 10 years.
 Stacey was an associate lecturer at Macquarie University, NSW where she taught professional learning, early years English, literacy and language units.
 Stacey joined QUT as an academic staff member in 2015.
-Her experience includes consultancies with NSW Department of Education and Queensland Curriculum and Assessment Authority (QCAA).
+Her experience includes early childhood literacy consultancies with NSW Department of Education and Queensland Curriculum and Assessment Authority (QCAA).
 Stacey has developed early literacy support materials and professional topic video resources for the QCAA’s website.
-Stacey is currently the Vice-President Local Branch Sunshine Coast region Australian Literacy Educators’ Association (ALEA).
-She is a supervisor and associate supervisor of six MPhil, PhD and EdD students investigating literacy, English and assessment in early primary and senior school curriculum areas.
+She has also developed the Teaching Phonics in Early Childhood Massive Open Online Course (MOOC) with QUT/Future Learn that runs three times per year.
+Stacey is a member of the Australian Literacy Educators’ Association (ALEA) Meanjin Committee and on the Editorial Review Board for The Reading Teacher (ILA, USA).
+She is a supervisor and associate supervisor of six MPhil, PhD and EdD students investigating literacy, English and assessment in early primary and senior school English curriculum areas.
 Stacey’s recent industry publications include: Campbell, S. (2016).
 Playing with phonics: Teaching letters and sounds.
 Every Child, 22(4), 10-11.

-Stacey’s recent conference presentations include: European Early Childhood Education Research Association (EECERA) (Budapest, August, 2018) Parental perceptions of phonics and code-related literacy in prior-to-school.
+Stacey’s recent conference presentations include: UKLA (July, 2019), Phonics is important but we want our kids to play; European Early Childhood Education Research Association (EECERA) (Budapest, August, 2018) Parental perceptions of phonics and code-related literacy in prior-to-school.
 Australian Literacy Educators’ Association (ALEA) Conference 2018 (Perth, 7-11 July) Lost art of shared picture book reading; ALEA (Hobart, 6-9 July, 2017) What do Australian teachers really think about early years code-related literacy learning?
 British Education Research Association (BERA) Conference 2016 (Leeds, United Kingdom, 13-15 September, 2016).
 Pre-packaged literacy programs: Teachers’ beliefs about code-related literacy, phonics instruction and the use of commercial phonics programmes in early childhood.
 European Early Childhood Education Research Association (EECERA) Conference 2016 (Dublin, Ireland 31 August-3 September, 2016).
 Pre-packaged literacy learning: Early childhood educators’ beliefs about phonics teaching and commercial phonics programme use.

 - Campbell SA, (2016) Playing with phonics: Teaching letters and sounds, Every Child p10-11